cXense/cxnews/README.md

 #### What CxNews is not?

 * It is not an application ready to be published and distributed in AppStore
 * It is not place from which you should download Cxense mobile SDKs. **Attention**: this project contains obsolete builds of Cxense mobile SDKs only for demonstration purposes.
 In general case, **you should not** use them in your projects.
-Latest versions of SDKs with latest features and fixes can be downloaded from https://www.cxense.com
+Latest versions of SDKs with latest features and fixes can be downloaded from https://www.cxense.com or resolved from Cocoapods repository

 ---